minjiyoon/MMGL/README.md

 augment their text generation with multimodal neighbor contexts.

 The original paper can be found at [MMGL](https://arxiv.org/pdf/2310.07478.pdf).
-The initial version of implementation including graph encodings can be found at [research-MMHG] (https://github.com/minjiyoon/research-MMHG/tree/main).
+The initial version of implementation including graph encodings can be found at [research-MMHG](https://github.com/minjiyoon/research-MMHG/tree/main).

 ## Setup